muzeke/ReactJS-on-SharePoint-Online/README.md

  npm run proxy
 ```

--Connection parameters will be prompted (`username`, `password`, `SharePoint Online WebAbsolute URL`)
+- Connection parameters will be prompted (`username`, `password`, `SharePoint Online WebAbsolute URL`)
--After completing the prompt, it will create a folder and file (in your project) "config/private.json".
+- After completing the prompt, it will create a folder and file (in your project) "config/private.json".
 This file stores the basic configuration settings of sp-proxy.
--Check if your credentials are correcy by navigating to `http://localhost:8081` and executiny any REST CALL
+- Check if your credentials are correcy by navigating to `http://localhost:8081` and executiny any REST CALL
--Stop `sp-rest-proxy` , `Ctrl + C` on terminal
+- Stop `sp-rest-proxy` , `Ctrl + C` on terminal

 ### Start local dev serve: